tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-service-api-versions.md

 + A captions parameter to optionally request captions from semantic search in [Search Documents (preview)](./preview-api/search-documents.md).

-+ [Semantic configurations](/azure/search/semantic-how-to-query-request) have been added in [Create or Update Index](./preview-api/create-or-update-index.md) which allow you to specify a configuration that determines which fields should be used by semantic search for semantic ranking, captions, highlights, and answers.
++ [Semantic configurations](/azure/search/semantic-how-to-query-request) are specified in [Create or Update Index](./preview-api/create-or-update-index.md).
+A semantic configuration determines which fields should be used for semantic ranking, captions, highlights, and answers.

 + A semanticConfiguration parameter that is required for semantic queries in [Search Documents (preview)](./preview-api/search-documents.md).